How To Install A Bee Package Or Nuc

 It’s spring and your new bees are ordered.
 Now you need to know how to install your bees and start prepping for their arrival.

-We’ve suggested you start with a nuc as a new beekeeper.
+We suggest that new beekeepers start with a nuc.
 Nucs are simpler to install and will be less intimidating to a beginner.

 Installing a bee package is not difficult but it does require more handling of the bees increasing the chance of an error.
 Move slowly and stay calm.

 Before Your Bees Arrive